rsnodgrass/hass-helium/README.md

 #### Feature Requests

+* allow auto-creating sensors for ALL hotspots for a given wallet (optionally)
 * create sensor for current wallet value (based on Oracle HNT price)
 * create sensors or attributes for being able to display per-hotspot rewards per 24-hour, 7-day, 30-day